photopea/UZIP.js/README.md

 # UZIP.js

 Simple, tiny and fast ZIP library.
 It has our own DEFLATE compressor and decompressor (alternative to pako.js / ZLIB).
+It was made from scratch, without using existing implemetnations.

+UZIP.js is faster than pako.js
+- Inflate (decompression): 40% faster than Pako in Chrome, up to 50% faster in Firefox
+- Deflate (compression) is almost always faster
+- May produce smaller files than pako.js / ZLIB level 9 (especially for hard to compress data)

 #### `UZIP.parse(buff)`
 * `buff`: ArrayBuffer of the ZIP file